lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 ## Adding theming support

 For this part, those folders you created earlier come in handy.
-Jekyll uses specially-named folders to generate your website. `_layouts_` is what the name suggests, and describes how different pages can be formatted, AKA your templates. `_includes` holds snippets of a sort, smaller components you can insert into any page (read: in your templates). `_sass` contains our SASS files, the normaizer, and the `rouge` highlighter. `assets` contains our images and the entry point for the whole SASS business.
+Jekyll uses specially-named folders to generate your website.

+> `_layouts` is what the name suggests, and describes how different pages can be formatted, AKA your templates.

+> `_includes` holds snippets of a sort, smaller components you can insert into any page (read: in your templates).

+> `_sass` contains our SASS files, the normaizer, and the `rouge` highlighter.

+> `assets` contains our images and the entry point for the whole SASS business.
 Let's start there.

-Create a new folder inside `assets`, and add the SASS entrypoint:
+Create a new folder inside `assets`, and add the CSS entrypoint:

 {% highlight shell %}
 $ mkdir -p assets/css